 Waste generated along the whole life cycle production chains shall be treated following the technical specifications described in the General Programme Instructions.
-When the amount of waste or the output flows is from the life cycle inventory (LCI) are declared, the indicators in Table 5 and Table 6 shall be reported per functional unit or declared unit, and per life cycle stage.
+When the amount of waste or the output flows is from the life cycle inventory (LCI) are declared, the indicators in Table 4 and Table 5 shall be reported per declared unit, and per life cycle stage.